k0retux/fuddly/docs/source/data_model.rst

   If set to ``True`` generated values will be in a deterministic order, otherwise in a random order.

+  This parameter is for internal usage and will always follow the *hosting* node instructions.
+If you want to change the deterministic order you have to do it at the node level by using the data model keyword ``determinist`` (refer to :ref:`dm:node_prop_keywords`).

 All these parameters are optional.
 If you don't specify all of them the constructor will let more freedom within the data model.
 But if